Volunteer in Nepal

 Nepal is a truly special place in the world.
 Nowhere else on the planet can you climb higher, dream bigger and better witness the resilience of humanity than amongst the Himalayas and the mosaic of cultures within them.
-Immerse yourself in an ancient Hindu Kingdom at the doorstep of the Himalayas, where you will help families rebuild their homes following a devastating earthquake and teach fundamental English lessons at local schools.
-After volunteering, descend through the Himalayan foothills on an epic whitewater rafting adventure, landing you back in Kathmandu and the ancient city of Bhaktapur.
-Extend your trip with a 14-day trek to Everest Base Camp to stand face-to-face with the tallest mountain in the world, or trek through alpine villages in the Himalayas on GIVE’s Tibetan Frontier Add-On and receive academic credit!
+You will volunteer in Nepal at the doorstep of the Himalayas, helping families rebuild their homes following a devastating earthquake and teaching English at local schools.
+After volunteering, descend through the Himalayan foothills on an epic whitewater rafting adventure.
+You then have the options to extend your trip with a 14-day trek to Everest Base Camp to stand face-to-face with the tallest mountain in the world, or receive academic credit while hiking through alpine villages on GIVE’s Tibetan Frontier Add-On!

 Rebuild homes near the epicenter of the 2015 earthquake